The Blue Screen of Death: Causes and How to Fix It

 Screenshot of system restore

-4. Choose a restore point and then click Next and then Finish.
+4. Choose a restore point, click Next, and then Finish.

 Uninstalling problematic software

-If it’s newly installed software that’s causing the BSOD, you will need to remove it.
-If you can't access the main desktop, then you need to restart into Safe Mode, which opens the device in a basic state.
-You can open Safe Mode by doing the following.
+If newly installed software is causing the BSOD, you will need to remove it.
+If you can't access the main desktop, you need to restart into Safe Mode, which opens the device in a basic state.
+You can open Safe Mode by following these steps.

 • Restart your computer.